Healthcare of Excellence in Africa

 On 13 May 2022, one year after the Children’s Surgical Hospital in Entebbe, Uganda, began activities, EMERGENCY hosted representatives from 12 African Health Authorities to outline the achievements of the African Network of Medical Excellence (ANME), and shape its future path.

-The Salam Centre is connected to a network of facilities across Africa and beyond where our international cardiologists perform screening and follow-up checks for patients who need surgery.
+The Salam Centre is connected to a network of facilities across Africa and beyond where our international cardiologists conduct screenings and follow-up checks for patients who need surgery.

 You can help bring healthcare to those in need